Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 Spider

-- If a cobweb trap is detroyed for whatever reason, we will now give a cooldown.
+- If a cobweb trap item is detroyed for whatever reason, it will now give a cooldown.
 - Deployed cobwebs no longer stack.
 - Cobweb cooldown now starts as soon as a the cobweb trap is triggered instead of when the duration ends.
 - Cobweb traps items now last **1200** ticks before despawning.

 Spy

-- Any melee attack during while the player is cloaked now is considered a "Sneak Attack" (Previously it was just if the player attacked with the sneak attack sword)
+- Any melee attack while the player is cloaked now is considered a "Sneak Attack" (Previously it was just if the player attacked with the sneak attack sword)
 - If the player gets a sneak attack kill while invisible, the cloak ability cooldown will be refreshed by **50%**.
-- Spy's "Didn't see you there" achievement now only requires the player to kill an enemy cloaked spy instead of also requireing the damage type to be a sneak attack.
+- Spy's "Didn't see you there" achievement now only requires the player to kill an enemy cloaked spy instead of also requiring the damage type to be a sneak attack.

 Vitalist